lensfun/lensfun/tools/calibrate/README.md

 ### 4. Determine distortion coefficients with Hugin

-Open the generated TIFF files from `distortion/` in Hugin's lens calibration tool.
+Open the generated TIFF files from `distortion/` in Hugin and follow instructions from the full tutorial.
 For each focal length, Hugin will compute distortion coefficients (a, b, c for the `ptlens` model, or a single k1 for the `poly3` model).

-Use Hugin → Lens Calibration → Load images → Optimize → read the a/b/c values
+Use Hugin → Load images → Optimize → read the a/b/c values

 ### 5. Fill in lenses.txt